discord/instruments/README.md

   * **Sets**: Add a value to a statsd set
   * **Events**: Report an event like a deploy using arbitrary keys and values

+## Getting Started

+Head over to the [pages directory](https://github.com/discordapp/instruments/tree/master/pages) and take a look through the different guides to learn how to get started with Instruments

 ## Basic Usage